 As a producer and programmer of high quality street theatre and spectacle Spraoi is regularly commissioned by many of Ireland’s leading festivals and organisations to provide event spectacle and services.
-Past and present clients include St Patricks Festivals in Dublin and Waterford, Cork City Council, Dublin Docklands Development Authority, the Opening Show for Cork 2005 European Capital of Culture, and Waterford’s Tall Ships Race in 2005 & 2011.
-The company is now working on developing themes, floats, Street performances and bands to create the best ever Spraoi Festival for the 20th Anniversary of the festival on the 3rd, 4th and 5th of August 2012.
+Past and present clients include St Patricks Festivals in Dublin and Waterford, Cork City Council, Dublin City Council, Dublin Docklands Development Authority, the Opening Ceremony for Cork 2005 European Capital of Culture, the Bram Stoker Festival and Waterford’s Tall Ships Race in 2005 & 2011.

-- St. Patrick’s Day 2012 was very successful as the company was part of the Dublin, Waterford and Macroom parades.
+- St. Patrick’s Day 2012 saw the company in Dublin, Cork, Waterford and Macroom.

-- St. Patricks Day Parades are always fun to partake in and the Spraoi joined five places (Dublin, Cork, Waterford, Macroom and Ballina) in their celebrations for 2011.
+St. Patricks Day Parades are always fun to partake in and Spraoi joined five places (Dublin, Cork, Waterford, Macroom and Ballina) in their celebrations for 2011.

 - The Spraoi Festival attracts record crowds into the city over the August Bank Holiday weekend.
 The sun does manage to shine for most of the event, allowing the large crowds to enjoy the huge array of entertainment.